etalab/data_pass/README.md

 ## Install

-Ask for the production master key to a colleague (`config/credentials/production.key`)
+Ask for the sandbox/production master key to a colleague (`config/credentials/*.key`)

 With docker: